 The best way to refinish wood floors without sanding is to use a technique called screen and recoat.
-This involves scuffing up the finish with a floor buffer and applying a refresher coat.
+This involves scuffing up the finish with a floor buffer and applying a refresher coat of finish.
 Some pros refer to this as sandless refinishing, but that can also refer to a different method that substitutes a chemical etcher for the buffer.
 The former is a proven floor restoration method, while the latter is the "Hail Mary" pass of floor care.
 It may work, and it may not.

 To Sand or Use Sandless Refinishing

 If you have an old worn-out laminate floor, sandless refinishing is for you, particularly the chemical method.
 It's really the only option you have, other than replacing the floor.
-Sandless isn't always a good idea for wood floors, though.
+Sandless isn't always a good idea for solid wood floors, though.
 It won't get out deep scratches or stains and it won't help repair cupping or crowning.
 You can use this method to darken the color of the floor, but if you want to lighten the color, you have to sand.

 The Screen-and-Recoat Method

 This floor restoration method requires a floor buffer with a sanding screen to scuff the old finish of the floor, which is why it's called a screen and recoat.
 After mopping the floor and letting it dry, you use the buffer to run a 120-grit sanding screen over the surface.
 You shouldn't use any screen coarser than that because you don't want to wear through the finish; you just want to smooth out the surface scratches.